pacificnm/admin.cityartwalks.com/.github/chatmodes/refactor-hooks.chatmode.md

 When user says "Refactor this hook":
 1. Read current hooks file
-2. Verify ApiClient and validators exist
+2. Verify ApiClient exists and has all required methods
-3. Replace entire file following patterns
+3. Replace entire file following patterns (NO validation code)
+4. Verify NO validation imports or code present
-4. Verify compilation with `get_errors`
+5. Verify compilation with `get_errors`
-5. Confirm success to user
+6. Confirm success to user

 ## Common Pitfalls to Avoid

+- ❌ Adding validation to hooks (validation = forms + API clients)
+- ❌ Importing Zod schemas into hooks files
+- ❌ Using `baseHook.validators.validateWithSchema` in hooks
 - ❌ Creating ApiClient instances inside hooks
-- ❌ Missing `useMemo` wrappers on validation or key generation
+- ❌ Missing `useMemo` wrappers on key generation
 - ❌ Inconsistent naming conventions
 - ❌ Missing cache invalidation on mutations
-- ❌ Forgetting FormData checks before validation
 - ❌ Using console.log instead of baseHook.logger
 - ❌ Missing refreshKey pattern on paginated queries
 - ❌ Not including all parameters in SWR keys